Cakxen/Audited/README.md

-# Audited
+# Smart Contract Audited
-Green Rolling On the Floor Laughing
+Let us give you more security